vaishnavi-selvamraj/Customer_behavior/README.md

-# 🛍️ Customer Shopping Behavior — Project README
+# 🛍️ Customer Shopping Behavior

 A full-stack analytics project using **PostgreSQL**, **Excel**, **Jupyter Notebook**, and **Power BI** to explore customer shopping patterns across 3,900 records and 18 features.